RavensbourneWebMedia/UX-design/sessions/09/README.md

 * Does anyone know whether they were effected by the data breach?
 * How did this news make you feel about your data security online?

 Let's check in about your expereinces of doing the 8 day data detox challenge.
-Could you answer the following questions on the given sheets:
+Now that you have finished the full data detox:

+* How do you feel about your data detox?
+* Was there anything that you thought was surprising about the data detox?
+* What do you think you'll take with you into the future?
+Are you likely to keep detoxing?
+* Do you think that you've picked up any new habits?
-* TODO: Add questions from the feedback sheet here.
+* Is there anything that was missing from the detox pack?
-*
-*
-*

 # Once upon a time...